thyagomota/21UCS39AB/activity_07_vpc/README.md

 ### Step 9 - Configure the Route Table for the Private Subnets

 Create a new route table and have it associated to both private subnets.
-At this point you should be able to any of the EC2 instances in the private subnets from the bastion host instance.
-However, internet access is not possible.
-Try it:
+At this point you should be able to ssh to any of the EC2 instances in the private subnets from the bastion host instance.
+However, internet access should not work.
+Try it yourself:

 ```
 curl www.google.com